My dev environment in Windows 10, WSL2 and Docker

 I looked around and in order to fix it, I just had to remove the DOCKER_* environment variables from my .bashrc file inside Ubuntu (I think at some point I installed Docker in Ubuntu for some reason so it was probably messing things up).
 Once removed, the extension recognized the docker daemon running from the Windows installation and I was able to manage my container with no issues.

 I hope you find this useful.
-If you're trying to setup a similar environment and you're facing some issues, feel free to contact me on Twitter.
+If you're trying to setup a similar environment and you're facing some issues, feel free to contact me on Twitter and I'll be happy to help.